Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Worst-Case Training Algorithm

 \subsection{Ablation Study on the Three Training Tricks}

-In this ablation study, we focus on $6$ to $10$ agents, where we have not found the optimal mechanisms.
+We have already solved for the (near) optimal mechanisms for $4$ and $5$ agents, so in this ablation study, we focus on $6$ to $10$ agents, where we have not found the optimal mechanisms.
+The results are summarized in Table~\ref{tab:ablationwct}.
 The quality of training is naturally the ``gap'' between the achieved worst-case allocative efficiency ratio and the theoretical upper bound.
 We use {\sc WCT} to denote our worst-case training algorithm.
 Earlier we mentioned three training tricks.
 We use {\sc WCT}-i to denote the algorithm after removing the $i$-th trick.
-That is, {\sc WCT-1} runs MIPs even when the average loss is still high. {\sc WCT-2} does not revisit old worst-case type profiles. {\sc WCT-3} does not adaptively adjust the goal (instead, it fixates the goal to the theoretical upper bound).
+That is, {\sc WCT-1} runs MIPs even when the average loss is still high. {\sc WCT-2} does not revisit old worst-case type profiles. {\sc WCT-3} does not adaptively adjust the goal.
+Instead, it fixates the goal to the theoretical upper bound.
 We use network size $[10,10]$.
 For each $n$ and for each random seed from $0$ to $4$, we allocate 1 hour.
 The hardware allocated to each job is 1 CPU core from Intel Xeon Platinum 8360Y (for running MIPs) and 1 GPU core from Nvidia A100 (for neural network training).
 When presenting mechanisms' worse-case allocative efficiency ratios, we present ``gaps with respect to theoretical upper bound'', so lower numbers are better.
 For each algorithm, we present the average gaps and the minimum gap, both over $5$ random seeds.
-Results show that all three training tricks are generally useful.
+Results show that all three training tricks are useful.
 The min gap is the more important metric. {\sc WCT} is best for $n\in\{6,9,10\}$ and is the close second for $n=8$.
 For $n=7$, the achieved min gap is small, so fixating the gap to $0$ turned out to be working well for {\sc WCT-3} (as a fluke as the avg gap of {\sc WCT-3} is worse).